FedericoSlongo/Pingi-Pingi/README.md

 # Pingi-Pingi
-A program that pings a site/ip
+ A program to check if you have internet